-- (c) No paving may be placed within 15 feet (measured from the trunk) of any tree retained to comply with subsection (a), unless such tree is eighteen inches or greater in diameter or a very rare species as described in Section 15-3156, in which case no paving may be placed within the Tree Protection Perimeter for such trees as described in 15-315(8)6(b).
 New trees planted to comply with subsection (a) shall be located so that they are surrounded by at least 200 square feet of unpaved area.
-Notwithstanding the foregoing, new trees planted on redeveloped or infill lots in the B-1(C), B-1(G) or B-2 districts may be surrounded by less than 200 square feet of unpaved area if installed with an urban tree planting system, specified by a professional engineer and landscape architect or certified arborist, that will ensure the survival of the tree for its typical life expectancy.
-(AMENDED 5/10/83; 03/21/89) - (d) Vehicle accommodation areas shall be laid out and detailed to prevent vehicles from striking trees.
+The permit issuing authority may allow new trees to be surrounded by less than 200 square feet of unpaved area if installed with an urban tree planting system, specified by a professional engineer, landscape architect or certified arborist, that will ensure the survival of the tree for its typical life expectancy.
+(AMENDED 5/10/83; 03/21/89)

+- (d) Vehicle accommodation areas shall be laid out and detailed to prevent vehicles from striking trees.
 Vehicles will be presumed to have a body overhang of three feet six inches. - (e) The foregoing requirements shall not apply to 19.100 classification uses where such uses do not involve the construction of a permanent structure and are conducted not more than two days per week on the site of a vehicle accommodation area that is used primarily in connection with another use.
 Furthermore, when a 19.100 classification use meeting the foregoing requirements is installed on a lot that is nonconforming with respect to the shading requirements of this section, the lot shall not be required to comply with these shading requirements solely because of installation of such use, even thought a new permit applicable to the entire lot may be required.
 (AMENDED 9/2/86)